hyperledger/fabric/docs/source/gateway.md

 # Fabric Gateway

-Fabric Gateway is a service, introduced in Hyperledger Fabric v2.4, that provides a simplified, minimal API for submitting transactions to a Fabric network.
-Requirements previously placed on the client SDKs, such as specifying specific endorsement peers, are migrated to a single Fabric Gateway peer to enable simplified application development in v2.4.
+Fabric Gateway is a service, introduced in Hyperledger Fabric v2.4 peers, that provides a simplified, minimal API for submitting transactions to a Fabric network.
+Requirements previously placed on the client SDKs, such as gathering transaction endorsements from peers of various organizations, are delegated to the Fabric Gateway service running within a peer to enable simplified application development and transaction submission in v2.4.

 ## Writing client applications

-Starting with Fabric v2.4, client applications should use a v2.4 SDK (Go, Node, or Java), which are optimized to interact with the Fabric Gateway.
+Starting with Fabric v2.4, client applications should use one of the gateway SDKs (Go, Node, or Java), which are optimized to interact with the Fabric Gateway.
 These SDKs expose the same high-level programming model which was initially introduced in Fabric v1.4.

 Fabric Gateway (aka *the gateway*) manages the following transaction steps: